Back to Blogs

 This stands for a mouthful: the temporomandibular joint.
 It is the hinge you can feel moving if you put your fingers just in front of the bottom of your ears and open and close your mouth.

-A lot of things can cause it to go out of whack: emotional stress can make you unconsciously clench your teeth or grind them when you sleep.
+A lot of things can cause the TMJ to go out of whack.
+Emotional stress can make you unconsciously clench your teeth or grind them when you sleep.
 You may have a misaligned bite, missing teeth, or some that are worn down.
 Bad habits like chewing gum excessively or biting nails can trigger TMJ malfunction.

 The good news, says Dr. Baruch Twersky of the Wilshire Smile Studio in Los Angeles, is that there are many ways to treat TMJ, among them:

-*Your dentist can make a customized orthotic split that is comfortable to wear to gradually get the jaw to stay in its normal position, rather than popping out of place.
+*Your dentist can make a customized orthotic splint that is comfortable to wear to gradually get the jaw to stay in its normal position, rather than popping out of place.

-*Crowns, bridges, dental implants, or Invisalign orthodontic treatment can improve your bite and your smile.
+*Crowns, bridges, dental implants, or Invisalign orthodontic treatment can improve your bite and smile.

 *Neuromuscular exercises we can teach you, anti-inflammatories or muscle relaxers we can prescribe, or Botox injections we can provide.

-Come in for a diagnosis of your oral health issues and the options to improve them.
+Come in for a diagnosis of your oral health issues and learn about treatments that may help.
 Call for an appointment with one of our TMJ experts: 323-DENTIST (336-8478).